-After killing, thinking about death, getting his johnson devoured, and wrapping an umbilical cord around his neck when he was a baby, it’s finally time to get sexy!
+After killing, thinking about death, getting his johnson devoured and wrapping an umbilical cord around his neck when he was a baby, it’s finally time for Big to get sexy!

-“Big Poppa” samples “Between the Sheets” by the Isley Brothers, and almost sounds identical to it.
-But lets all be honest (In my Somalian from Captain Phillips movie voice), it’s Big’s beat now!
-With the beat being smooth, sensual, and flat out sexy, it’s odd when you hear this fat person talking about what he has, and how he can serenade ladies.
-But Biggie is such a good rapper, you can look past his obese stature and burger munching voice.
+“Big Poppa” samples “Between the Sheets” by the Isley Brothers, and it is almost sounds identical to it.
+But lets all be honest (In my Somalian from the Captain Phillips movie voice), it’s Big’s beat now!
+With the beat being smooth, sensual and flat out sexy, it’s odd hearing this fat person talk about what he has and how he can serenade ladies.
+But Biggie is such a good rapper, you can look past his obese stature and burger-munching voice.

-This beat is tough!
+This beat attached to “Everyday Struggle” is tough!
 Doesn’t it take you on a roller-coaster ride?
 First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM,” and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.

-Biggie gets straight to it on his verses.
-His aim is to make you feel his struggle.
-You take a journey into what he goes through on a usual day, and it’s so vivid!
+Biggie gets straight to it on his verses on this song.
+As listeners, you get a chance to take a journey into what he goes through on a usual day, and it’s so vivid!
 It Reminds me of a baby daddy on Maury trying to explain why he’s not the baby’s father.

 How many rappers (let alone people) can make a song in which they’re openly admitting to thinking about suicide?
 It’s so real that it is rather disturbing.
-If I was one of his homies in the studio during this recording, I’ll tell Big: “YO, this song is hot, bro!”
-Then in the most gangsterous way I’ll ask him if he was tryna go to church with me on Sunday.
+If I was one of his homies in the studio during his recording session, I’ll tell Big, “YO, this song is hot, bro!”
+Then in the most gangsterous way possible, I’ll ask him if he was tryna go to church with me on Sunday.

-First off, it starts off beautifully by saying, “F–k all you hoes!”, (How elegant and perplexing!) and then proceeds with Big saying, “F everyone blocking him from making money!”
+First off, it starts off beautifully with Big saying, “F–k all you hoes!”
+(How elegant and perplexing) and then proceeds with Big saying, “F everyone blocking him from making money!”
 Surprisingly, his ‘f–k you’ list is not that long… You know how long my list of “F–k you’s” would’ve been if I was a rapper?
-“F my neighbors!, F the landlord!, F cox cable!, F the person that told me I shouldn’t say F everyone!
+“F my neighbors!
+F the landlord!
+F cox cable!
+F the person that told me I shouldn’t say F everyone!
 F my girl!
 Then F myself for being a rude ass to my girl!
 F the Oscar’s committee….On and On, F and F!

-What I really like about this song is Biggie’s tone on it: He’s angry, but not that angry….
-He’s reminiscing, but grudging at the same time… It just seems so real!
-His verses play sorta like an award speech.
+What I really like about this song is Biggie’s tone on it: He’s angry, but not that angry… He’s reminiscing, but grudging at the same time… Everything seems so real!
+Matter of fact, his verses play like an award speech.

-Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “It’s all good” over and over again.
-It sounds like that one homie that you have that has 75 cents you need to buy the rest of that 2 dollar soda you want: “It’s all good homie, pay me back next time you got more money”.
+The woman on the chorus to this song is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “It’s all good” over and over again.
+He sounds like that one friend you have that has 75 cents you need to buy the rest of that 2 dollar soda you want.

 SONG BY SONG BREAKDOWN